MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/2-copilot-in-word.md

 With Copilot in Word, we can transform the process of document creation and refinement, enabling you to produce compelling content with ease.

-In this demo, we will take the documents we just created and transform them together to create a strategic analysis report.
-Additionally, we will adjust the format and tone to ensure the content aligns perfectly with our objectives.
+In this demo, we'll take the documents we created and transform them together to create a strategic analysis report.
+Additionally, we'll adjust the format and tone to ensure the content aligns perfectly with our objectives.

 ## Demo Steps

-1. Launch Microsoft Word either on the desktop or by typing **Word.new** in a new Edge tab.
+1. Launch Microsoft Word either on the desktop or by typing **Word.new** in a new Microsoft Edge tab.
 1. Click into the body of the document and select the **Copilot icon** displayed.

     ![Screenshot showing the draft with Copilot icon.](../Demos/Media/draft_with_copilot_icon.png)